danieljprice/splash/docs/settings.rst

-The colour bar style (i.e., vertical vs. horizontal, plot-hugging vs. non plot-hugging, one-sided vs. two-sided, floating vs. fixed) can be changed via the “colour bar options” option in the r)ender submenu.
+The colour bar style (i.e., vertical vs. horizontal, plot-hugging vs. non plot-hugging, one-sided vs. two-sided, floating vs. fixed) can be changed via the “colour bar options” option in the :ref:`sec:menu-r`.
 If you want a different style implemented, email me!

 Using a horizontal colour bar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An option to use a horizontal colour bar instead of the default vertical
-arrangement is given in the “colour bar options” option in the r)ender
+arrangement is given in the “colour bar options” option in the :ref:`sec:menu-r`.
-submenu.

 Using ‘plot-hugging’ colour bars
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~